 Messrs.
-Canute, Dyrness and the selling stockholder acquired such notes, which had an aggregate principal amount of \$350,000, \$50,000 and \$500,000, respectively.
+Canute, Dyrness and one of our significant stockholders, Sabby Healthcare Master Fund, Ltd., or Sabby, acquired such notes, which had an aggregate principal amount of \$350,000, \$50,000 and \$500,000, respectively.
 All of these notes were exchanged in our December 2016 financing described below.

-On December 22, 2016, we entered into a Note and Warrant Purchase Agreement with the accredited investors, which included our two directors.
-Messrs, Canute and Dyrness, as well as the selling stockholder and its affiliates, providing for the issuance and sale of up to \$10.0 million of senior secured promissory notes, which bear interest at a rate of 5.0% per year and mature December 22, 2017 and warrants to acquire an aggregate 2.3 million shares of our common stock.
+On December 22, 2016, we entered into a Note and Warrant Purchase Agreement with the accredited investors, which included our two directors, Messrs.
+Canute and Dyrness, and Sabby and its affiliates, providing for the issuance and sale of up to \$10.0 million of senior secured promissory notes, which bear interest at a rate of 5.0% per year and mature December 22, 2017 and warrants to acquire an aggregate 2.3 million shares of our common stock.
 The warrants have a five-year term and an exercise price of \$3.00 per share.
-We closed the initial sale and purchase of the notes and warrants on December 22, 2016, issuing \$8.35 million aggregate principal amount of notes and warrants to acquire an aggregate 1,920,500 shares of our common stock in exchange for \$6.5 million of cash and an aggregate of \$1.85 million of existing unsecured bridge notes issued in October.
-November and December 2016.
+We closed the initial sale and purchase of the notes and warrants on December 22, 2016, issuing \$8.35 million aggregate principal amount of notes and warrants to acquire an aggregate 1,920,500 shares of our common stock in exchange for \$6.5 million of cash and an aggregate of \$1.85 million of existing unsecured bridge notes issued in October, November and December 2016.
 These included the \$900,000 aggregate principal amount of notes held by Messrs.
-Canute and Dyrness and the selling stockholder.
-The selling stockholder also invested an additional \$2.5 million.
+Canute and Dyrness and Sabby.
 Under the agreement, we may issue up to \$1.65 million of additional notes and warrants to acquire up to an additional 379,500 shares of our common stock in additional closings over the next 90 days without approval of the holders of the notes.
 Under the agreement, we agreed to customary negative covenants restricting our ability to repay indebtedness to officers, pay dividends to stockholders, repay or incur other indebtedness other than as permitted, grant or suffer to exist a security interest in any of our assets, other than as permitted, or enter into any transactions with affiliates.
 In addition to the negative covenants in the agreement, the notes include customary events of default.
 In connection with the closing of the initial sale of the notes and warrants, we entered into a Security Agreement and an Intellectual Property Security Agreement, each dated December 22, 2016, granting the holders of the notes a security interest in all of our assets.